meilisearch/meilisearch-swift/README.md

 ## Contributing

 Hey!
 We're glad you're thinking about contributing to **MeiliSearch-Swift**!
 If you think something is missing or could be improved, please open issues and pull requests.
 If you'd like to help this project grow, we'd love to have you!
 To start contributing, checking [issues tagged as "good-first-issue"](https://github.com/meilisearch/MeiliSearch-Swift/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) is a good start!

-### Analytic Events

-Once a day, events are being sent to our Amplitude instance so we can know how many people are using MeiliSearch.<br/>
-Only information about the platform on which the server runs is stored.
-No other information is being sent.<br/>
-If this doesn't suit you, you can disable these analytics by using the `MEILI_NO_ANALYTICS` env variable.

 ## Contact